kristofhracza/hacking-procedure/Known_vulnerabilities/web.md

 # PHP juggling
 This happens when the loose comparison operator `== or !=` is used instead of the strict comparison operator `=== or !==`
-PHP juggling may return unexpetec true or false response, that could result in authentication problems.
+PHP juggling may return unexpected true or false response, that could result in authentication problems.

 ## Magic hashes / hash juggling
 If a hash only contains numbers after the first `0e`, PHP will treat the hash as a float.